caltechlibrary/newt/README.md

 - [Invenio RDM](https://inveniordm.docs.cern.ch/) provides a JSON API web service
 - [Cantaloupe IIIF Image server](https://cantaloupe-project.github.io/) an IIIF [API](https://iiif.io/api/image/3.0/)

-This is not an exhaustive list.
+__This is not an exhaustive list__.
 These types of applications can all be integrated into your application through configuring the connection in Newt's YAML file.
 Newt's router runs the data pipelines and can host static content.

 > Wait, what about my custom metadata needs?

-That role can be filled by services that provide a JSON data source.
-In the second Newt prototype our focus is on using Postgres+PostgREST as a JSON data source.
-Newt's code generation lends a hand here.
-Using Newt's YAML file the code generator can generate SQL and configuration for setting up Postgres+PostgREST.
-Newt's code generator can also render Mustache templates based on the data modeled in that YAML file.
-Combined these transform JSON data into a web page.
-Between the generated configuration, SQL, templates, Newt's router, Newt' template engine and Postgres+PostgREST you have service oriented application providing basic CRUD-L[^12] operations.

-Metadata oriented applications tend to all need the CRUD-L features and nicely map to a service oriented architecture.
-Newt provides some of the missing glue
+Metadata oriented applications tend to all need CRUD-L[^12] features.
+Customization tend towards data models.
+Newt's configuration file includes simple YAML description of your data models.
+It uses the data model to render configuration, middleware and templates.
+Newt's data router ties them all together into an application using service oriented architecture.

-1. Data routing
+Newt provides:

-2. Code generation
+- code generation
+- template engine
+- data routing

+Extending your basic CRUD-L application can be done through integrating additional data routes and services or through customizing the generated code.

 ## Does Newt clean my house or make cocktails?